haxpor/digitaloceanbackup/README.md

 Clone this repo to your server.

-Configure `config.json` by supplying your Droplet ID, and number of snapshots to hold before deleting oldest ones.
+Create `config.json` file at the same level of `index.js` and configuring it by supplying your Droplet ID, and number of snapshots to hold before deleting oldest ones.
 See section _Config File (`config.json`)_ for more info of its format.

 Execute `node index.js`.
 You can hook it up via `crontab` as well.
 Also you can symlink `index.js` to your executable path.
 It's up to you.